BroadbandForum/usp/specification/messages/delete/readme.md

 This element contains a repeated set of messages of type `UnaffectedPathError`.

-**R-DEL.4** - If any of the Object Instances specified in the `obj_path` element fail to delete, this set MUST include one `UnaffectedPathError` message for each of the Object Instances that failed to Delete.
+**R-DEL.4** - If any of the Object Instances specified in the `obj_path_list` element fail to delete, this set MUST include one `UnaffectedPathError` message for each of the Object Instances that failed to Delete.

 **R-DEL.5** - If the Controller does not have Read permission on any of the Objects specified in `unaffected_path_list`, these Objects MUST NOT be returned in this element.